korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_08_Generics/README.md

 You can see the point is by default a red marker, and if you right-click that, you'll see numbers listed at the top, 2 numbers, 36.06492, and -112.10780.
 These numbers represent the x and y points for this map, or latitude and longitude.
-We'll use this set of double values, to identify our location of a point.
+We'll use this set of double values to identify our location of a point.
 If you click on those numbers, they get copied to your clipboard.
 If you want to use your own locations for this challenge, you can retrieve them this way.